Semi-discrete unbalanced optimal transport and quantization: Semi-discrete unbalanced transport

 \begin{example}[Varying transport length scales] As illustrated in the previous comparison of different models, unbalanced transport models typically have an intrinsic length scale which determines how far mass is optimally transported.
 Varying this length scale for fixed $\mu$ and $\nu$ changes the behaviour of the semi-discrete transport.
-For illustration we concentrate on the Wasserstein--Fisher--Rao distance and vary its intrinsic length scale by replacing $\c(x,y)=\cWFR(x,y)$ with
+For illustration we concentrate on the Hellinger--Kantorovich distance and vary its intrinsic length scale by replacing $\c(x,y)=\cHK(x,y)$ with

 that is, we set

 Note that this is equivalent to rescaling the domain $\Omega$ by the factor $\frac1\varepsilon$ and simultaneously replacing the measures $\mu$ and $\nu$ by their pushforwards under $x\mapsto\frac x\varepsilon$.